 City of Sikeston Employees: Linn St. (Pine to Selma)

-Rita Savage: Alabama Street (Osage to North St.) - In memory of Jeromy Jermaine Hunt
+Rita Savage: Alabama St. (Osage to North St.)

 Shady Acres Church of Christ Youth Group: Ables Road (Shady Lane to AA Hwy)